amusarra/liferay-portal-database-all-in-one-support/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/antonio_musarra.svg?style=social&label=%40antonio_musarra%20on%20Twitter&style=plastic)](https://twitter.com/antonio_musarra)

-# Welcome to Liferay Community Edition 7.1 Database All In One Support
+# Welcome to Liferay Community Edition 7, 7.1 and 7.2 Database All In One Support
 Those who follow Liferay is aware of the fact that the Community Edition version 7 of Liferay, were eliminated quite a bit of components App Server, Database & Clustering Support.
 For more detail information you can read the